Female Portfolio Managers Made Almost $200K Less Than Male Peers Last Year

 The analysis was based on a survey of nearly 1,000 public markets investment professionals across the U.S.

-Odyssey Search Partners is a premier executive search firm specializing in the hedge fund and private equity sectors.
-Our expertise spans all levels of recruitment, from pre-MBA hires to Partners and Portfolio Managers, and our dedication to our clients, candidates and principles is unparalleled.
+Odyssey Search Partners is a premier executive search firm founded in 2010 and led by Adam Kahn and Anthony Keizner.
+We specialize in placing investment professionals in the private equity, hedge fund, family office, and private credit sectors.
+Our expertise spans all levels of recruitment, from pre-MBA hires to Partners and Portfolio Managers.
+We approach every search with diversity in mind.